 For some reason, I think this roofline looks better on the Spring Mansion.
 Ignore the wonky details, ok?
 Remember it's a prototype.

 In any case, the pattern has a different roof profile.

 Fun Details on Kelly's Christmas Clockhouse

 Two things I really like on the Putz clockhouse are the clock itself and the paneled door.
 The Christmas clock template came from Paul Race's Cardboard Christmas website.
 You can download it by clicking on that link.
 It's free.

 Now for the paneled door.
-If you have visited my blog before, you know I love Tim Holtz products – particularly the Sizzix die cuts.
+If you have visited my blog before, you know I love Tim Holtz products - particularly the Sizzix die cuts.
 My favorite windows of all time are the windows on the Sizzix Village Manor die.
+(Update - I made SVG window and door options in the cut file in the library.)
 I decided to use the leftover pieces from these windows as the panels on the door.
-The door itself is cut from a die called “Village Fixer Upper.”
+The door itself is cut from a die called "Village Fixer Upper."
 What a great name for die that includes windows and a door and shutters!
 Anyway, I glued six panels to the door and painted it with shades of brown Distress paints to make it look like wood.

 Painting Kelly's Christmas Clockhouse